Last updated: June 15, 2026

 I need food today

-Call 211, call the USDA Hunger Hotline, and search Feeding America.
-Ask for pantries, soup kitchens, mobile food, baby food, and evening or weekend options.
+Call 211, the USDA Hunger Hotline, and a nearby food bank.
+Ask for pantries, hot meals, mobile food, baby food, and delivery options.

-Apply for SNAP through your state office.
-SNAP benefits are added to an EBT card each month if your household is approved.
+Apply for SNAP through your state.
+Benefits are put on an EBT card each month if your household is approved.

-Call the office right away.
-Ask what is missing, how to upload it, whether your case is still open, and how to appeal if it closed.
+Call the office.
+Ask what is missing, how to upload proof, whether an interview is needed, and what deadline applies.

 Quick food help table